Leaky Gas – How to Find a Gas Leak – BBQ Gas Leak Test

 Pressurise the gas system without turning on the gas BBQ.

-If you see bubbles or smell rotten eggs, you have leaky gas.
+If you see bubbles or smell rotten eggs, you have found your leaky gas.

 Soap Test for Leaky Gas – Gas Leak Check Solution